 Why We Only Use Full Spectrum CBD

-At Cornbread Hemp, we only offer full spectrum CBD products.
-That is, all our products contain a dose of THC that is legal under federal law.
-We believe that full spectrum products work better, and we won’t put our name on an inferior product just to fill a short-term market niche.
+At Cornbread Hemp, we only offer full spectrum CBD products with all the cannabinoids including CBD, CBN, CBG, and CBC.
+All of our products contain a dose of tetrahydrocannabinol THC that is legal under federal law.3 We believe that products containing all of the cannabinoids work better than broad spectrum and isolates, and we refuse to put our name on an inferior product.

-We interviewed a number of experts in the CBD industry who gave us their thoughts on full spectrum vs broad spectrum.
+Don’t just take our word for it!
+We interviewed a number of experts in the CBD industry who gave us their thoughts on the different types of CBD.
 Below, you can read their comments, which are exclusive to the Cornbread Hemp blog.

 In John’s experience, best-sellers in the CBD industry are not always tied to price.
 In fact, they rarely are.
-“Price doesn’t always tell the full story… in the case of full spectrum vs broad spectrum,” John said.
+“Price doesn’t always tell the full story… in the case of broad spectrum vs full spectrum CBD” John said.

-“Full spectrum CBD products are more expensive because it maximizes all the plant benefits of cannabis.
-It literally brings the full entourage effect,” John told us.
-“It helps maximize CBD oil’s therapeutic effects as a result of the hundreds of compounds within the cannabis plant interacting with the body.”
+“Full spectrum CBD products are more expensive because it maximizes [the potential] of cannabis.
+It literally brings the full entourage effect,”6 John told us.
+“It helps maximize CBD oil’s effects as a result of the hundreds of compounds within the cannabis plant interacting with the body.”7

 “If I don’t have cannabis on hand, I reach for the full spectrum,” John said, candidly, “as it’s the closest thing to it.”

-The entourage effect that John talks about is the effect of cannabinoids on the endocannabinoid system, or the ECS.
-This is a recently discovered network of receptors that overlays mammalian nervous systems.
-These receptors react to cannabinoids produced by the body to balance out all of the different body systems.
-The cannabis plant has cannabinoids that are similar to the ones our body makes, so taking CBD oil can supplement the ECS.
-Studies support that using all of the cannabinoids from the cannabis plant has the best effect on the ECS, maximizing the benefits.
+The entourage effect8 that John talks about is the effect of cannabinoids on the endocannabinoid system, or the ECS.
+This is a recently discovered network of receptors that exist in all animals.
+These receptors react to endocannabinoids produced by the body to help bring balance.
+The cannabis plant produces similar molecules called phytocannabinoids.

 Full Spectrum CBD Oil and Drug Tests

 Cameron Pullano is a representative of Greeny, which is an online CBD marketplace.
-Greeny sells multiple CBD brands in its web store with full spectrum and broad spectrum varieties.
+Greeny sells multiple brands in its web store with full spectrum CBD and broad spectrum CBD varieties.
 Here’s his thoughts on deciding between the two:

-“For a consumer who’s looking to decide between full spectrum vs broad spectrum, it really depends on your own personal circumstances,” Cameron said.
+“For a consumer who’s looking to decide between full spectrum and broad spectrum CBD products, it really depends on your own personal circumstances,” Cameron said.
 “I would say that the most common deciding factor for these two choices would be the likelihood of being drug tested.”

-“Unfortunately, even in many states where cannabis is legal for medical or recreational use, drug testing is a common requirement for employment… Because full spectrum contains trace amounts of THC, it’s not an appropriate choice for people in that kind of situation,” Cameron said, reflecting the sad reality that THC workplace drug testing still prevents millions of Americans from experiencing the effects of legal, full spectrum CBD products.
+“Unfortunately, even in many states where cannabis is legal for medical or recreational use, drug testing is a common requirement for employment… Because full spectrum contains trace amounts of THC, which is what separates hemp from marijuana, it’s not an appropriate choice for people in that kind of situation,” Cameron said, reflecting the sad reality that mandatory THC workplace drug tests prevent millions of Americans from using legal full spectrum CBD products.

-“For just about anyone else, though, we would recommend full spectrum over broad spectrum, due to the way that cannabinoids interact with each other to enhance the effects of the product,” Cameron told us.
+“For just about anyone else, though, we would recommend full spectrum CBD over broad spectrum CBD, due to the way that cannabinoids interact with each other to enhance the effects of the product,” Cameron told us.